ByungkyuKang/Unique_Img_Process_with_Python/README.md

 📌 Overview

-Automated Duplicate Image Organizer is a Python-based console application designed to simplify personal photo management.
-It consolidates images from multiple directories and removes duplicates to create a clean, well-organized backup.
+Automated Duplicate Image Organizer is a Python-based console application designed to help organize image files.
+Similar images will have the same numbers at the beginning of the image file names.

 🎯 Motivation